Macintosh001/EECS-3311-final-project/README.md

 ### MacOS
 If you are using MacOS then here are some instructions you should follow
-1. click on the app, you should a pop up that says this file can't be opened
+1. click on the app, you should see a pop up that says this file can't be opened
 2. open up System Settings and navigate to Privacy & Security
-3. scroll down close to the bottom, you should an option to allow app.jar to be open, allow it
+3. scroll down close to the bottom, you should see an option to allow app.jar to be open, allow it
 4. afterwards you should be able to open the file

 ### Linux